rightjs/rightjs-docs/docs/en/docs/dom/element.md

     listeners(String name) -> Array of functions

-Returns the list the element event listeners.
-Might be narrowed down by an event name scope.
+Returns a list of element event listeners which can optionally be narrowed down by an event name scope.

     var func = function() {};